leeyuiwah-sl/dundry/README.md

 3. Add logging

-4. Move the DB instance to the cloud so that casual users do not need to set up a local database instance to try out the program.
+4. Consider setting up a DB instance in the cloud so that casual users do not need to set up a local database instance to try out the program.

+5. Consider encrypting the DB connection password in hibernate.cfg.xml